PhilBusko/RegressionProject/README.md

 **3. Algorithm Preparation:** First, some filtering was done on the rows, so that LEGO non-sets, such as clothing items, are removed from the data.
 Also, any rows without store price data are eliminated.
 The categorical columns (color, themes) were aggregated into more coarse-grain values and then one-hot encoded.
 Finally, all the columns are standardized with sklearn.preprocessing.StandardScaler.

 **4. Linear Regression:** Linear regression was run with 3 different scenarios: baseline, ridge and lasso.
-Each algorithm was run with a grid search to tune the regularization hyper-parameter lambda.
+Each algorithm was run with a grid search to tune the regularization hyper-parameter <b>&#955;</b>.
 Each run was cross-validated with 5 folds.
 The next graph shows the CV test scores, where the error bars are the standard deviation of the CV tests.
+The graph shows that the best configuration is lasso with a <b>&#955;</b> of 0.1.

 ![](assets/linear_algorithms.png)